michael-basil/michael-basil.github.io/health.md

 ## What is Agency?

 I have angency when I am able to move towards fulfilling my potential.
 Simply put, I perceive an empowered life situation.
-This does not mean that I am completely unconstrained, rather the constraints present are liberating, can be negoatied, can be oriented into a productive situation, or are acceptable given the larger view of things.
+This does not mean that I am completely unconstrained, rather the constraints present are liberating, can be negoatied, can be oriented into a productive situation or are acceptable given the larger view of things.

 What does it look like when I feel agency?